The XLZD Design Book: Towards the Next-Generation Liquid Xenon Observatory for Dark Matter and Neutrino Physics

 A dual-phase LXe-TPC contains three electrodes that create the drift (cathode to gate) and extraction (gate to anode) regions, typically consisting of parallel wires or meshes mounted on ring frames.
 Two additional electrodes can be placed to serve as electrical protection for the top and bottom photosensor arrays, which is the design found in the XENON TPCs.
 In the LZ TPC, only the bottom shielding electrode was placed, and a shield for the top array was omitted to optimize the electric field in the region around the anode.

-Possible electrode designs are parallel wires, woven crossed wires, and etched sheets of hexagonal elements.
-While the XENONnT and LZ TPCs incorporated the first two designs, respectively (see Fig.~\ref{fig:Grids}), hexagonal meshes were disfavored for the current detector generation due to the technical challenge of their manufacturing scalability.
-Ongoing R\&D aims to overcome this challenge by welding smaller sections \cite{Andrieu:2023buk}.
-The crossed-wire grids in the LZ TPC were produced by a custom-built loom, as shown in Fig.~\ref{fig:Grids}, which provided uniform tension over wires.
-The materials for these meshes were selected after screening campaigns, such as annealed SS316 (XENONnT) and SS304 (LZ), and they have been shown to perform more stably with regard to electron emission after electropolishing and passivation of their surfaces~\cite{Tomas:2018pny,Linehan:2021qnb}.
+Commonly considered TPC electrode designs include parallel wires, woven crossed wires, and etched sheets of hexagonal elements.
+Additional design variations are currently explored on smaller scales \cite{Andrieu:2023buk}.
+XENONnT and LZ TPCs incorporated the first two designs, respectively, as illustrated in Fig.~\ref{fig:Grids}.
+The crossed-wire grids in the LZ TPC were produced by a custom-built loom, which provided uniform tension over wires.
+In the case of XENONnT, individual wires were fixed in parallel to each other into the electrode frame with the use of copper pins.
+Production of hexagonal etched meshes on scales larger than 1~m is associated with a number of technical challenges.
+Nonetheless, ongoing R\&D aims to overcome these challenges by welding together smaller mesh sections \cite{Biondi2024}.
+Materials used for electrode production are selected after screening campaigns and include annealed SS316 (XENONnT) and SS304 (LZ).
+Electropolishing of electrode frames and passivation of all electrode components allows to mitigate spurious electron emission from their surfaces~\cite{Tomas:2018pny,Linehan:2021qnb}.

 The drift field strength is typically chosen to optimize discrimination between nuclear and electronic recoils while ensuring short drift times to prevent interaction pile-up.
 Studies indicate that values between 240 and \SI{290}{V/cm} provide optimal discrimination between these recoil types~\cite{Akerib:2020lkv}, but effective performance can be achieved for voltages below \SI{100}{V/cm} as shown by LZ and XENONnT~\cite{LZ_2024_DM_results,xenoncollaboration2024fieldcage}.
 The gas extraction field is typically held around \si{6-8\,kV/cm} to ensure a large number of extracted electrons and secondary photons for energy and position reconstruction.